R.U.R. -From Cabinet 3

-My theme, “Abandoned/Restored,” is a continuation of the previous themes, “Interiors,” “Fortresses,” and “Retreats;” however its images depict ruins, rubble, nurses, and struggling society in the early last century.
+It’s a continuation of the previous themes, “Interiors,” “Fortresses,” and “Retreats;” but its images depict ruins, rubble, nurses, and a struggling society early particularly in the last century.

-As one is being restored, the value of humor or humility has to play key role.
-Some paintings depict pierrot, or a harlequin’s actings to give the comedic aspect of process of restoration.
+Abandoning and restoring is also about the value of humility.
+It requires great amount of humbleness, secure personally, and mature enough to laugh at our own foibles.
+Some paintings depict pierrot, or a harlequin’s act to give the comedic aspect of the process of restoration.

 The context of dwellings varies individually…